guilhermechiarelli/vuttr/README.md

 - Run the command "npm install" to install all dependencies;
 - Run the command "npm run dev" to start the project;
 - It will use the port 3000.

+## Documentation
+Get the vuttr-swagger.json file in the root of this project and import it in https://editor.swagger.io/